 Anyway, yeah, I like Carnage despite his being a bargain bin Joker with a symbiote.
 Moving on…

 Part of me also feels that this is what the Joker genuinely believes Batman is like – or at least, what he believes Batman should be like.
 Let’s face it: Joker is exactly the kind of guy who would equate any kind of order with Fascism.
 What’s more, you could argue that comics!Batman really was starting to go down that path around this episode’s airdate.
 Taken that way, this is the first (and maybe only?)
-Joker episode on The Batman to actually succeed at satire, and not just within this specific continuity.**
+Joker episode on The Batman to actually succeed at satire, and cross-continuity satire to boot!

 I don’t know, the Harley Quinn debut episode of The Batman actually handled satire well enough, I’d say.
 But then again, Paul Dini wrote that one, and as we all know, Paul Dini can do no wron-